raspberrypilearning/hello-world/en/step_4.md

 --- task ---

-The `fire` variable stores a 🔥 emoji.
-The code `print(fire * 3)` outputs three fire emoji '🔥🔥🔥'.
-You need to output the correct number of emoji to match the number rolled.
+The function created uses a 🔥 emoji.
+The code `print(🔥 * 3)` outputs three fire emoji '🔥🔥🔥'.
+You need to output the correct number of emoji to match the number of sides the user inputs for the dice.

 --- collapse ---
 ---
-title: What would happen if you use `print(fire * randint(1, 6))`?
+title: What would happen if you use `print(🔥 * randint(1, 6))`?
 ---

-You would get a new random number that is usually different from your first random number.
+You would get a new random number that is usually different from your user input saved in the variable called `max`.

 --- /collapse ---

 Hmm, how can you make sure you use the same random number?

-Change your code to save the value returned by `randint()` in a variable called `roll` and then use that variable to print out the number rolled with the matching number of 🔥 emoji.
+Change your code to save the value returned by `randint()` in a variable called `roll`.
+You will also set a range using the `max` variable created earlier.
+Use that variable to print out the number rolled with the matching number of 🔥 emoji.

 --- code ---
 ---